JimLynchCodes/Titanium-Lambda/README.md

 ## Versioning, Tagging, And Releasing
-It is a very good practice to mark your codebase a different points in tinge when you release a new version.
+It is a very good practice to mark your codebase at different points in timee when you release a new version.
 This can help tremendously when you want to go back to previous versions, when you have multiple versions in production at once, and when you want to see some history of previous releases.
 It's pretty straightforward to create a release with git by using the _git tag_ command.

 'git tag v1.0.0'